ITRS-Group/cordial/tools/dv2email/README.md

   The path to the images should always be absolute paths, as relative paths may not evaluate as expected depending on the working directory when `dv2email` is executed.

-  ⚠ In future releases it may be possible to refer to images using URLs or other "expandable" formats.
+  💡 In future releases it may be possible to refer to images using URLs or other "expandable" formats.

 #### Templates

 The two templates below are used to build the text body and, by default, a MIME `multipart/alternative` HTML message.
 You should ensure that changes in one template are correctly reflected in the other as normally both are used and an unchanged text template, for example, may expose data that is not rendered in an updated HTML template and visa versa.

-⚠ Note: The two top-level configuration names below are not used directly bu instead are referenced from `attachments.text.template` and `attachments.html.template` (see above).
+💡 The two top-level configuration names below are not used directly bu instead are referenced from `attachments.text.template` and `attachments.html.template` (see above).
 This can be used to defined multiple templates in a defaults configuration file and then reference different templates in Gateway specific `dv2email.yaml` files without having to duplicate the template contents.

 The templates are passed the following data structure: